Stylized logo with the letters V, Y, and L overlapping on a black background.

 Legacy Advisor, Weingartner Legacy Co.

 Over the past twenty-five years, my work has spanned philanthropy, impact investing, sustainable real estate, institutional capital, and family wealth.
-Across these worlds, I witnessed both how wealth is built and where it quietly breaks down across generations.

 Families invest enormous energy preparing financial wealth.